Skip to main content

 Label applied to a comment

-Note: Comment labels can not be applied on private comments.
-You must be able to edit the comment to be able to apply a comment label.
+Note: Comment labels cannot be applied to private comments.
+You must be able to edit a comment to add or remove labels.

 Filtering comments by label